ReadSprintReading RetentionActive Recall for Reading

 Active Recall for Reading That Actually Improves Retention

-Learn how to use active recall for reading so summaries, notes, and nonfiction books are easier to remember later.
+Learn how to use active recall for reading so nonfiction books, summaries, and notes are easier to retain and apply later.

-Active recall turns reading from recognition into retrieval.
-Instead of only revisiting the page, you ask the brain to reproduce the idea, which is the step most readers skip.
+Active recall turns reading from exposure into retrieval.
+Instead of keeping the answer in front of you, you force the brain to reconstruct the idea.
+That extra effort is exactly what makes later recall easier.

 Best fit for